 - Best park – Gorges du Verdon Natural Park

-- Best free activity – Walking on the Promenade des Anglais
+- Free activity – Walking on the Promenade des Anglais

-- Best activity for kids – The Oceanographic Museum of Monaco
+- Activity for kids – The Oceanographic Museum of Monaco

-- Best activity for adults – Saint Tropez & Pampelonne Beach
+- Activity for adults – Saint Tropez & Pampelonne Beach

 - Best food – restaurants along the ramparts of Saint-Paul-de-Vence